 Professor Fidler's areas of expertise include comparative linguistics (especially dealing with Czech, Russian and Japanese), discourse analysis, corpus-assisted discouse analysis and sociolinguistics and cognitive linguistics.

-Masako Fidler currently works in two areas of linguistics.
-The first is sound symbolism in Czech and its relevance to grammar and discourse.
-Her monograph Onomatopoeia in Czech (2014) explores how onomatopoeia as a linguistic device contributes to the progression of text, and was awarded the Best Book in Slavic Linguistics in 2015 by the American Association of Teachers of Slavic and East European Languages.
-The second is a quantitative text analysis project developing the Needle-in-a-Haystack Method (NHM), in collaboration with the Institute of the Czech National Corpus at Charles University in Prague; her current research topics with the project include receptions of text in different historical periods, verbal aspect and genre, and the relationship between inflection and political discourse.
+Masako Fidler currently works in two projects in linguistics.
+One of them concerns sound symbolism in Czech and its relevance to grammar and discourse.
+Her monograph Onomatopoeia in Czech (2014) was awarded the Best Book in Slavic Linguistics in 2015 by the American Association of Teachers of Slavic and East European Languages.
+The other project is entitled the Needle-in-a-Haystack Method (NHM), in collaboration with the Institute of the Czech National Corpus at Charles University in Prague, Czech Republic.
+It is a quantitative text analysis project.
+Fidler recently published a co-edited book (with Václav Cvrček, Charles University) Taming of the Corpus: From Inflection and Lexis to Interpretation (2018).
+The book showcases various ways in which a highly inflectional language such as Czech can help unpack a wide array of resesarch questions in phonology, grammar, translation, poetry, authorship of literary texts, and representation of gender and politics.

 Brown Humanities Research Fund (2013-15) $1,600